-One of today’s leading pianists, Dan Tepfer has played with some of the great names in jazz: Mark Turner, Billy Hart, Ralph Towner, Joe Lovano, Bob Brookmeyer, and Paul Motian.
-His most recent recordings include Decade (July 2018), his second album with Lee Konitz, and Eleven Cages (June 2017), with the Dan Tepfer Trio.
+One of today’s leading pianists and composers, Dan Tepfer has worked with some of the great names in jazz, including a decade-long collaboration with saxophone icon Lee Konitz.
+His most recent recordings include Decade (July 2018), his second album with Lee Konitz, and Eleven Cages (June 2017), with the Dan Tepfer Trio, featuring Thomas Morgan and Nate Wood.
+He gained wide recognition for his 2011 album Goldberg Variations / Variations, in which he plays each of Bach’s variations and follows each with an improvised variation of his own.
 His current project, Acoustic Informatics, uses a concert piano that can be controlled by a computer, for which he has written programs that respond in real time to his improvisations.
 This is an edited version of an interview conducted in Paris in October 2017.

 Spencer Matheson: In November 1990, Dizzy Gillespie said, “When I heard Charlie Parker for the first time in 1940, man, I had never heard anybody play like that.
 I mean, he sounded really different.
 So we locked ourselves up in that hotel room and played all day.
 We didn’t even call it bebop yet.
 The word came about because people didn’t know what tunes we were playing.
 So folks would come up to us and say, ‘Hey, man, play that tune, you know the one you played the other night, which goes like: Ye de bop, do dob it dop, be bop, doo doo.’
 So that’s how they started calling our music bebop.”
 First of all, I love that idea of listening to Charlie Parker play for the first time.
 It gives me goosebumps to think of somebody who sounded that new and, I think, still sounds that radically new.
 And then it reminds me of the first time I saw you—I had tickets to go see Geri Allen and Kurt Rosenwinkel in 2012, and you and Lee Konitz played the first set.
 I’d never heard of you.
 To be honest, I wasn’t keen on sitting through an opening act.
 And I remember after the first few chords you played, I perked up and thought, “Wow, this is the real deal.”